-Intuitive Surgical, Inc. ("Intuitive," "we," and "our") is filing a Conflict Minerals Report for the calendar year ended December 31, 2016, which is attached hereto as Exhibit 1.01 and is publicly available at www.intuitivesurgical.com under "SEC Filings" on the "Company-Investor Relations" portion of the website.
+Intuitive Surgical, Inc. ("Intuitive," "we," and "our") is filing a Conflict Minerals Report for the calendar year ended December 31, 2018, which is attached hereto as Exhibit 1.01 and is publicly available at Intuitive's Investor Relations website under "SEC Filings" (https://isrg.intuitive.com/sec-filings).